 “Negotiation, in the classic diplomatic sense, assumes parties more anxious to agree than to disagree” – Dean Acheson, US Secretary of State 1949 to 1953

 Sessions on Negotiations will focus on broadening vocabulary and developing and practising typical phrases and idioms used in English-speaking negotiations.
-Time could also be spent on reviewing related grammatical constructions, such as how to put forward hypothetical proposals, e.g. “If we offered you …”.
+In addition, techniques for adopting a less-direct way of expressing your position could be explored, something essential for successful negotiations with certain cultures.
+Time could also be spent on reviewing related grammatical constructions, such as how to put forward hypothetical proposals, e.g. “what would you say if we offered you …”.

-small talk and building rapport
+- small talk and building rapport

-asking for and giving clarification
+- asking for and giving clarification

-handling difficult situations
+- handling difficult situations

-softening your message
+- softening your message

-making a decision
+- coming to a decision